klamping/deck.narrator.js/article.md

 Aside from the going through the steps of adding the automatic extension, we also need to make sure that if a user starts/stops the audio, we start/stop the slideshow playback.
 To do this, we'll sync up [the 'play' and 'pause' events of our audio element](https://developer.mozilla.org/en-US/docs/Web/Guide/DOM/Events/Media_events) with the automatic extension.
 For simplicity, we're going to control all slide playback using our audio controls and leave off the deck.automatic.js playback control.

 Deck.automatic.js adds some events to the mix, including 'play' and 'pause' events.
-By triggering these events when our similarly named audio event fire, we can make sure our slides are in sync with our content.
+By triggering these events when our similarly named audio events fire, we can make sure our slides are in sync with our content.

 We add two simple functions to our extension: